 Raphael Lapin is a Harvard-trained negotiation, mediation, and communication specialist.
 Anything negotiation-related falls under his purview—including government entities, corporate entities, and individuals.
 In episode #248 of the Negotiations Ninja podcast, he shares the difference between mediation and arbitration and where each falls on his dispute resolution continuum.

-The role of negotiation and mediation in Raphael’s continuum
+The role of negotiation and mediation in Raphael’s dispute resolution continuum

 In Raphael’s dispute resolution continuum, you start with direct negotiation on the leftmost side.
 It begins with exploring each side’s concerns and needs with the hope of coming to a resolution and avoiding a contentious court battle.
 If the negotiation fails, you move to mediation.